Amrita-TIFAC-Cyber-Blockchain/2025_24CYS336-Blockchain-Technology/Assets/Projects/BT08/README.md

 Through blockchain-based DeFi lending, the project removes middlemen and reduces transaction costs, allowing underserved communities (like small-scale farmers) to access affordable credit and improve financial resilience.

-Goal 8 – Decent Work and Economic Growth
+Goal 2 – Decent Work and Economic Growth
 By enabling peer-to-peer financing and tokenized asset trading via decentralized exchange infrastructure (DEXI), the project creates an open, merit-based financial system that promotes entrepreneurship, job creation, and rural economic growth.

-Goal 9 – Industry, Innovation, and Infrastructure
+Goal 3 – Industry, Innovation, and Infrastructure
 The integration of blockchain, smart contracts, and decentralized storage builds a secure and modern digital financial infrastructure, fostering innovation in agricultural financing and asset management.

-Goal 16 – Peace, Justice, and Strong Institutions Blockchain’s immutable ledger ensures transparent loan terms, fair contract execution, and verifiable transaction histories, reducing fraud, increasing accountability, and strengthening institutional trust in rural finance